 WHY CAN’T I SAVE THE MONEY AND REPRESENT MYSELF?

 Our clients always take center stage in our legal battles.
 What is personal to you, is personal to us.
 Sometimes this includes a difficult family law situation, securing a second chance at justice, or protecting your reputation.
-Whatever your legal situation or simply because you need results – Call Attorney Michael Panella.
+No matter what legal help you need, Michael Panella is here to help you and your family.
+These issues won’t just go away by themselves.
+You should aggressively address them, put them behind you, and get on with living your life, knowing you need not be concerned about them any longer.
+Whatever your legal problem or simply because you need results – Call Attorney Michael Panella.

 We know that legal problems within families are highly stressful.
-You can rely on our firm to work compassionately with you when you are experiencing a difficult divorce, a child custody issue or other complex dispute.
+Rely on our firm to work compassionately with you when you experience a difficult divorce, a child custody issue, or other complex dispute.
 No matter what the situation, you can count on our skilled family lawyers to stand up for your best interests.

-Do you believe you were wrongfully convicted of a crime?
-A criminal defense lawyer in Orlando with extensive experience handling appeals may be able to have your conviction reviewed by a higher court.
-If successful, you could receive a new trial or your conviction could be reversed.
+Were you wrongfully convicted of a crime?
+A criminal defense lawyer in Orlando with extensive experience handling appeals may convince a higher court to review your conviction.
+If successful, you could receive a new trial, new sentencing, or your conviction could be reversed.
 Don’t wait to speak with a criminal defense attorney who will fight for you when you are unfairly convicted.

-As you know if you have been arrested, being accused of a crime is an extremely serious matter.
-You can increase your chances of the best outcome by working with a highly reputable Orlando attorney.
+Being accused of a crime is a serious matter.
+You can boost your chances of the best outcome by working with a highly reputable Orlando criminal defense attorney.
 Having a seasoned criminal defense lawyer fighting for you can make the difference in your case.

 No matter the crime you are accused of, our Orlando criminal defense lawyers will work in your best interests.
 As seasoned criminal defense lawyers, Panella Law Firm has secured positive resolutions for hundreds of people prosecuted for a wide variety of misdemeanor and felony crimes.